KlusterAlert

 Quickstart

-Connect your first cluster, create an alert rule, and receive a Slack notification — in about 5 minutes.
+Connect your first cluster and receive a Teams or Slack notification in about 5 minutes.

 5 min setup Helm 3 required Any Kubernetes distribution